How Does Exhaust Gas Recirculation Work?

 Disadvantages of EGR

-Exhaust gas recirculation (EGR) is a technology that reduces emissions of nitrogen oxides (NOx) by diluting them with inert exhaust gases.
+Exhaust gas recirculation (EGR) is a technology that reduces emissions of nitrogen oxides (NOx) by diluting them with inert exhaust gases, forming part of many modern EGR solutions vehicles.

 NOx emissions are reduced, but unfortunately so are combustion efficiency and fuel economy.
 This can be seen as a disadvantage because to achieve desired levels of efficiency, more fuel has to be burned; therefore reducing fuel economy.

-In addition, when you push on your vehicle’s throttle it’s also important to know how much air and how much fuel your engine receives.
+In addition, when you push on your vehicle’s throttle it’s also important to know how much air and how much fuel your engine receives as part of the EGR system.

 High amounts of air will cause poor MPG due to excess air being used for inefficient combustion.